-Havana is a tropical beauty, combining the best of Spain, Africa and the Antilles.
+Havana is a tropical beauty and combines the best of Spain, Africa and the Antilles architecture.

-In Cuba are still many civil and political rights, especially freedom of speech, press, freedom of assembly and movement, severely restricted.
-Many police officers on the streets and the government's monitoring system should prevent expressed dissatisfaction and criticism on the system.
+In Cuba, many civil and political rights, especially freedom of expression, freedom of the press, freedom of assembly and movement, are still severely restricted.
+Many policemen on the streets and a government monitoring system are supposed to prevent loud discontent and criticism of the system.

-Social rights, however, are very well implemented.
-Education and medical care are free.
-By the end of January 2006 Cuba received a certificate from the UN World Food Programm, attesting that Cuba is the only country in Latin America and the Caribbean without malnourished children.
-Cuba is also a safe country for travelling.
+On the other hand, social rights are very well implemented.
+School education and medical care are free.
+At the end of January 2006, Cuba received a certificate from the UN World Food Program, confirming that it was the only country in Latin America and the Caribbean without any children who were not well fed.